GDjkhp/NoobGPT/README.md

 </a>
 </div>

-**Packed with features that I stole from other music discord bots!**
+**Packed with features I stole from other music discord bots!**
-* Supports YouTube, Spotify, SoundCloud, Apple Music and more!
+* Supports YouTube, Spotify, SoundCloud, Apple Music, Deezer, and more!
-* DJ role setup
+* DJ role and spam channel setup
-* Autoplay recommendations and smart shuffle
+* Autoplay recommendations, smart shuffle, and fair queue
-* Fair queue
-* Multi voice channel support
+* Multi voice channel support via NoobGPT

 > No paywall BS!
 You get everything out-of-the-box for free :)